WICG/bfcache-not-restored-reason/NotRestoredReason.md

 1. HTML ID of the frame(e.g. “foo” when&lt;iframe id = “foo” src=”...(URL)”>)
 2. "src" of the frame (not the current URL)
-3. Whether or not the frame blocked BFCache
+3. Whether or not the frame had NotRestoredReasons

 For cross-origin frames, we should not expose the information on what blocked BFCache to avoid cross-site information leaks.
 Even when blocked == True, we should not report any reasons.